West Nile Virus

 Dead Bird Reporting

 Bay County Mosquito Control will be logging reports of dead birds (i.e., bird's location, including address, crossroads, and township; we'll also ask for the name of the person reporting the bird and a phone number).
 While we are interested in collecting information about dead birds as part of our efforts to understand West Nile Virus (WNV), we will ONLY be collecting dead crows, blue jays, and ravens in good condition (no maggots or odor).
+Specimens that appear to have been dead for less than 24 hours and are in good condition will be tested for WNV.
 According to the Michigan Department of Community Health, other bird species (robins were recently implicated) also play a role in the persistence of WNV, but these species eventually clear the infection, and do not succumb to disease as often.
-Not every crow, blue jay, or raven reported will be tested.
-Birds will be collected from approximately May 1 through October 1.
+Birds will be collected from approximately May 15 through October 1.

 We will not be involved in submitting any mammals.
 However, should you find a sick or dead mammal displaying symptoms of West Nile virus (clinical signs prior to death may include uncoordinated flying or walking, weakness, lethargy, tremors, and abnormal head posture), please log onto the Emerging Diseases website (www.michigan.gov/emergingdiseases) and fill in the report.
-Lack of funds will also impact the level of testing possible through the Michigan Department of Natural Resources for 2011.
-MDNR staff will monitor the website year round.
-Evidence of die-offs or unusual illness events in wildlife may prompt further investigation by MDNR biologists.
+DNR staff will monitor the website year round.
+Evidence of die-offs or unusual illness events in wildlife may prompt further investigation by DNR biologists.
 Questions about sick or dead wildlife can be directed to your local DNR office.
-In the Saginaw Bay area, the closest field office would be the Bay City Operations Service Center at 503 N. Euclid Avenue, Bay City, MI 48706 (989) 684-9141.
+In the Saginaw Bay area, the closest field office would be the Bay City Customer Service Center at 3580 State Park Drive, Bay City, MI 48706 (989) 684-9141.

 Township or City